Why? What is being done about it?

 - In wilderness areas Peregrine Falcons typically nest on cliff ledges.
 They will also nest on tall manmade structures such as office towers, industrial smokestacks, and under high bridges.

 - Adults normally begin nesting at two or three years of age.
-They court, mate and usually lay 2 to 4 mottled, brown eggs in late March or early April.
+They court, mate and usually lay 2 to 4 mottled, brown eggs in late March or early April, over a period of about 6-8 days.

-- Peregrine Falcons incubate their eggs for 30 to 35 days.
+- Peregrine Falcons incubate their eggs for 30 to 35 days from the date the last egg is laid.
 The female usually incubates the eggs while the male hunts for food.

 - Newly hatched chicks are covered with creamy white down.
 They have disproportionately large feet, giving them an awkward appearance.
 Young falcons grow flight feathers in 3 to 5 weeks and take their first flight at about 40 days of age.